-3. RELATIONSHIP CHART
+3. THE RELATIONSHIP CHART (Skype or Postal)

 The Relationship chart is actually two charts, yours and your partner's.
-This is not just sun-sign compatibility but an X Ray analysis of all the planets on each chart.
-It shows what you're really looking for in love, and what you're - actually - likely to find!
-I look at your partner's chart, too, and see how the relationship is likely to succeed - or not.
-I also look at the Composite Chart, a chart of the relationship itself.
-It is highly accurate!
+But this is not mere sun-sign compatibility but an X Ray analysis of all the planets on each chart.
+It shows what you're really looking for in love - and what you are likely to find!
+I look at your partner's chart, too, and see how the relationship is likely to succeed - or not!